 This fast is sometimes called the Jewish Fast and involves abstaining from eating any type of food in the morning and afternoon.
 This can either correlate to specific times of the day, such as 6:00 am to 3:00 pm, or from sunup to sundown.

-This fast is common for those who do not have much experience fasting food, who have health issues that prevent them from fasting food, or who wish to refocus certain areas of their life that are out of balance.
-For instance, someone might select to abstain from using social media or watching television for the duration of the fast and then choose to carefully bring that element back into their
+This fast is common for those who do not have much experience fasting food, who have health issues that prevent them from fasting food or who wish to refocus certain areas of their life that are out of balance.
+For instance, someone might select to abstain from using social media or watching television for the duration of the fast, and then choose to carefully bring that element back into their life in an orderly fashion at the conclusion of the fast.

 TIMING OF A FAST